dataluscorp/browser/js/src/doc/build.rst

     ac_add_options --enable-optimize

     # Use a dedicated objdir for SpiderMonkey debug builds to avoid
-    # conflicting with Firefox build with default configuration.
+    # conflicting with Datalus build with default configuration.
     mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/obj-debug-@CONFIG_GUESS@

 To activate a particular ``MOZCONFIG``, set the environment variable: